Root-finding Approaches for Computing Conformal Prediction Set: Introduction

 Despite these attractive properties, the computation of conformal prediction sets is challenging for regression problems since an infinite number of models must be fitted with an augmented training set $\Data_{n+1}(z)$, for all possible $z \in \bbR$.
 This is not only expensive, it is simply impossible in most cases.
 In general, efficiently computing conformal sets with the full data remains an open problem.
 The current successful approaches for calculating the set of conformal predictions are twofold.

-\begin{itemize} \item Exhaustive search with a \emph{homotopy continuation}.
-The fundamental idea is to rely on the fact that the typicalness function that map each candidate with the rank of its prediction loss is piecewise constant.
+\begin{itemize} \item Exhaustive search with a \emph{homotopy continuation}\footnote{\eug{also called numerical continuation or path following methods \citep{Allgower_Georg12} are techniques for numerical approximation of a solution curve implicitly defined by a system of equations.
+In our context, we are interested in solving optimization problems, and we need to describe the solution curve \wrt parameter changes of the first order optimality conditions.}}.
+The fundamental idea is to rely on the fact that the typicalness function that maps each candidate with the rank of its prediction loss is piecewise constant.
 As follows, if we carefully manage to list all its transition points, we can find exactly where it is above the prescribed confidence level.
-For estimators that have a closed-form formula (\eg Ridge or Lasso), it is possible to draw the solutions curve \wrt the input candidate $z$.
-They are often pieces of linear function which enable the exhaustive listing of the change points of the rank function; see \citep{Nouretdinov_Melluish_Vovk01} and \citep{Lei19}.\\
+For estimators that have a closed-form formula\eg Ridge \citep{Hoerl_62} or Lasso \citep{Tibshirani96}, it is possible to draw the solutions curve \wrt the input candidate $z$.
+They are often pieces of linear function which enable the exhaustive listing of the change points of the rank function; see \citep{Nouretdinov_Melluish_Vovk01}, and \citep{Lei19}.\\

 \item \emph{Inductive confidence machine} also called \emph{Splitting} \citep{Papadopoulos_Proedrou_Vovk_Gammerman02, Lei_GSell_Rinaldo_Tibshirani_Wasserman18}.
 The observed dataset is divided into two parts.
-A proper training set to fit the regression model and an independent calibration set to calculate prediction losses and ranks.
+A proper training set to fit the regression model, and an independent calibration set to calculate prediction losses, and ranks.
 This method is the most computationally efficient because it requires only a single model fit on a sub-part of the data.
-Separating the roles of the data to build the model and to evaluate its performance avoids refitting without loss of coverage guarantees.
+Separating the roles of the data to build the model, and to evaluate its performance avoids refitting without loss of coverage guarantees.
 The use of splitting techniques in statistics can be dated at least to \citep{Cox75} \end{itemize}